 If it’s time for a new roof, you may be cringing at the thought of receiving the bill that might come along with it.
 Replacing a roof can be expensive, but it’s certainly not something you want to skimp on or neglect altogether.
 Your roof makes your home more energy-efficient and is key in protecting your home from rain, snow, wind, falling debris, and more.

-Fortunately, if you’re wondering how to pay for a new roof, you’ll be glad to hear that sometimes insurance will give you much-needed relief and cover the cost of roof replacement.
+Fortunately, if you’re wondering how to pay for a new roof or install a ridge vent, you’ll be glad to hear that sometimes insurance will give you much-needed relief and cover the cost of roof replacement.

 But when will insurance pay for a new roof?
 And how do you go about getting that kind of coverage?
 Check out our guide below for answers to all of your insurance and roof replacement questions.